exercism/website-copy/automated-comments/elixir/two-fer/use_guards.md

 This error is raised when the solution doesn't use guards -->

-Use [guards](https://hexdocs.pm/elixir/master/guards.html) to prevent `two_fer/1` from executing code with with non-binary inputs.
+Use [guards](https://hexdocs.pm/elixir/master/guards.html) to prevent `two_fer/1` from executing code with non-binary inputs.

 > Remember, [strings](https://elixir-lang.org/getting-started/binaries-strings-and-char-lists.html) are considered to be [binary data](https://elixir-lang.org/getting-started/binaries-strings-and-char-lists.html) in elixir.